Benchmarking, profiling, and performance gotchas

 What are our options?

-• ProfileSVG is the ProfileView with the output exported in SVG format, which is viewed by most browser (it is also very convenient for sharing with others)
+• ProfileCanvas visualizes the profile as a flamegraph and saves it to html format, which is viewed by most browser (it is also very convenient for sharing with others).
+The type-instability is highlighted in red.

 • PProf.jl is a front-end to Google's PProf profile viewer https://github.com/JuliaPerf/PProf.jl